open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 OpenTelemetry defines a global TextMapPropogator, OpenCensus SHOULD use this for OpenCensus `traceContextFormat` propagation.

-#### B3 Context
+### B3 Context

 This adapter SHOULD use a contributed OpenTelemetry `B3Propagator` for the B3 text format.

-#### OpenCensus Binary Context
+### OpenCensus Binary Context

 This adapter MUST provide an implementation of OpenCensus `BinaryPropogator` to write OpenCensus binary format using OpenTelemetry's context.
 This implementation may be drawn from OpenCensus if applicable.

-### Resources

-Note: resources appear not to be usable in the "API" section of OpenCensus.
+## Metrics / Stats

+Metric compatibility with OpenCensus remains unspecified as the OpenTelemetry metrics specification solidifies for GA.
+Once GA on metrics is declared, this section will be filled out.

+> Philosophically, this should follow the same principles as Trace.
+> Specifically: Metric names/attributes should be converted to OTel semantic
+> conventions, All API surface area should map to the closest relevant OTel
+> API and no SDK usage of OpenCensus will be compatible.

-### Semantic Convention Mappings
+## Semantic Convention Mappings

-Where possible, the tracing shim should provide mappings of labels to attributes defined within the OpenTelemetry semantic convetions.
+Where possible, the tracing and metrics shims SHOULD provide mappings of labels to attributes defined within the OpenTelemetry semantic convetions.

 > The principle is to ensure OpenTelemetry exporters, which use these semantic
 > conventions, are likely to export the correct data.

-#### HTTP Attributes
+### HTTP Attributes

 OpenCensus specifies the following [HTTP Attributes](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/HTTP.md#attributes):